Seattle Warbirds

-The Warbirds only played in the 2001 WAFL season, finishing 9–0–1 in January of 2002 and winning the Pacific Northwest Division title before losing at home at Juanita High school to the Arizona Caliente in the Pacific Conference semifinals.
+The Warbirds only played in the 2001 WAFL season, finishing 9–0–1 in January 2002 and winning the Pacific Northwest Division title before losing at home at Juanita High school to the Arizona Caliente in the Pacific Conference semifinals.
 The next season, the WAFL disbanded and most of the team players left to join and form the Tacoma Majestics in the Independent Women's Football League (IWFL).
 The Warbirds did not merge with other area teams.
-They officially disbanded in March of 2002.
+They officially disbanded in March 2002.

 Ten years later, the Warbirds announced they would return to play in the Women's Football Alliance (WFA) for the 2011 season.
 However, the team would never play a game in the WFA.